LearnOnDemandSystems/20532CIDL-EXP-M4/content.md

 In the Create App Service dialog, perform the following steps:
 a.
 Ensure that you have an auto-generated Web App name.
 If not, enter a globally unique name.
 b.
 Select your Azure subscription.
 c.
-Click the New button immediately to the right of the Resource Group dialog box.
+In the Resource Group dialog box, verify that your pre-existing Resource Group is specified.
 d.
-In the Resource Group dialog box, provide the value TestSQL.
-e.
 Click the New button immediately to the right of the App Service Plan dialog box.

 #### :camera: SCREENSHOT
 >LODSProperties